Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 April 3, 2023

-What is proactive interference, and how can it affect memory formation?
-Find out the facts in this article that discuss the implications for instructional practice.
+What is proactive interference and how does it affect memory formation?
+Discover the facts and implications for instructional practice in this article.

 Course Enquiry